petitioner0/filecraft/README.md

 - Please comply with local laws and regulations and Minecraft's terms of use when using this mod

 **Enjoy managing your file system in Minecraft!**

+## Change log

+1.0.1

+*   Added recognition for a large number of new file extensions
+*   Created unique textures for executables, Word, Excel, and PowerPoint files
+*   Extended file type identification system

+1.0.2

+*   add a tool to set the path directly on the node.
+*   add creative tab to contain the item and block.